 From Leather to Lattice: The Unexpected History Guiding Us to the Best Saddle for Saddle Sores

-Saddle sores remain an all-too-familiar challenge for cyclists, from dedicated road racers to weekend bikepackers.
-While guides promising the “best saddle” are everywhere, the real solution is rarely as simple as picking the latest or softest model.
-To truly grasp how to prevent saddle sores, it’s worth taking a fresh look at the winding history of bike saddle design.
-The lessons of the past reveal surprising truths behind today’s most effective strategies-and hint at a promising future for pain-free riding.
+Saddle sores are a familiar pain for cyclists, whether you're a road racer or a weekend bikepacker.
+Guides promising the “best saddle” are everywhere, but the real solution isn't as simple as picking the latest or softest model.
+To really understand how to prevent saddle sores, it helps to look at the winding history of bike saddle design.
+The past holds surprising truths behind today's most effective strategies—and hints at a future where riding doesn't hurt.

 Leather Beginnings: Enduring Pain in the Name of Fit

 Picture cycling in the late 1800s.
-The best saddles of the era were essentially horse tack: thick slabs of leather stretched across metal frames.
-The iconic Brooks B17, introduced in 1898, was notorious for its brutal “break-in” phase, requiring riders to suffer through serious discomfort in hopes that the leather would gradually mold to match their anatomy.
-Choices were limited and adjustment options were non-existent-it was up to the rider to adapt, not the other way around.
-Saddle sores were simply accepted as part of the deal in those early days.
+The best saddles were basically horse tack: thick slabs of leather stretched over metal frames.
+The iconic Brooks B17, introduced in 1898, had a brutal “break-in” phase.
+You had to suffer through serious discomfort, hoping the leather would eventually mold to your anatomy.
+Choices were limited, adjustment options nonexistent—you adapted to the saddle, not the other way around.
+Saddle sores were just part of the deal.

 The Plastic Revolution: More Padding, More Problems?

-Jump forward to the middle of the 20th century, and saddle design entered a new era.
-Thanks to plastics and foam padding, saddles became lighter, less expensive, and easier to mass-produce.
-The prevailing wisdom was that “softer is better”-but that wasn’t always the case.
-Excessive padding often led to the sit bones sinking too deep, loading sensitive areas in ways that caused chafing and persistent saddle sores.
-Despite high hopes, many designs still clung to a one-size-fits-all approach, failing to account for the diversity of body shapes and riding positions.
+Jump to the mid-20th century, and saddle design entered a new era.
+Plastics and foam padding made saddles lighter, cheaper, and easier to mass-produce.
+The prevailing wisdom was “softer is better”—but that wasn't always true.
+Too much padding made your sit bones sink too deep, loading sensitive areas and causing chafing and persistent sores.
+Despite high hopes, many designs still clung to a one-size-fits-all approach, ignoring the diversity of body shapes and riding positions.

 Modern Comfort: Science of Fit and Personalization

-The arrival of the 21st century brought scientific scrutiny to what was once dismissed as “just saddle discomfort.”
-Clinical studies revealed clear links between poorly-fitted saddles and health risks such as numbness, nerve damage, and even sexual dysfunction.
-This sparked a wave of innovation focused on personalized comfort and real anatomical support:
+The 21st century brought scientific scrutiny to what was once dismissed as “just saddle discomfort.”
+Studies showed clear links between poorly fitted saddles and health risks like numbness, nerve damage, and even sexual dysfunction.
+That sparked a wave of innovation focused on personalized comfort and real anatomical support:

-• Central cutouts and short-nose saddles: Brands like Specialized and ISM began removing material from the trouble spots, resulting in saddles that reduced perineal pressure and let riders maintain powerful positions without pain.
+• Central cutouts and short-nose saddles: Brands like Specialized and ISM started removing material from trouble spots, reducing perineal pressure and letting riders maintain powerful positions without pain.

-• Multiple widths and gender-specific shapes: Riders could finally select a saddle tailored to their sit bone width and body geometry, not just the typical “medium” built for the pro peloton.
+• Multiple widths and gender-specific shapes: Riders could finally pick a saddle tailored to their sit bone width and body geometry, not just the typical “medium” built for the pro peloton.

 • Durability for gravel and adventure: Recognizing the demands of longer, rougher rides, saddle makers blended durable covers, flexible rails, and shock-damping features for all-day comfort.

-Among the most notable advances is the rise of the adjustable saddle.
-BiSaddle’s unique platform, for example, allows the width, angle, and central gap to be easily changed to suit any individual-effectively letting the rider adjust their seat on the fly, rather than hoping to find a perfect fit off the rack.
+One of the most notable advances is the adjustable saddle.
+BiSaddle's unique platform, for example, lets you change the width, angle, and central gap easily to suit your body—effectively adjusting your seat on the fly, rather than hoping to find a perfect fit off the rack.

 What Can We Learn from This Journey?

-1. Support trumps softness: Softer padding isn’t always better.
-The best saddles focus on supporting your sit bones while sparing delicate soft tissue.
+1. Support trumps softness: Softer padding isn't always better.
+The best saddles support your sit bones while sparing delicate soft tissue.

-2. Personalization is critical: Whether you achieve it through break-in leather, pressure mapping, or true adjustability, matching saddle fit to your own anatomy is the strongest defense against saddle sores.
+2. Personalization is critical: Whether through break-in leather, pressure mapping, or true adjustability, matching saddle fit to your anatomy is the strongest defense against saddle sores.

 The Next Chapter: 3D Printing and Smart Saddles

-Today’s cutting-edge saddles take personalization a step further.
-Models like the Specialized Mirror and BiSaddle Saint use 3D printing to build intricate lattice structures, giving bespoke support and cushioning exactly where it’s needed.
-Looking ahead, we may even see saddles that scan your position, track pressure hotspots, and adapt in real time-turning riders from passive recipients into active participants in their own comfort.
+Today's cutting-edge saddles take personalization further.
+Models like the Specialized Mirror and BiSaddle Saint use 3D printing to build intricate lattice structures, giving bespoke support and cushioning exactly where it's needed.
+Looking ahead, we might see saddles that scan your position, track pressure hotspots, and adapt in real time—turning riders from passive recipients into active participants in their own comfort.

 The Takeaway: Let History Guide Your Search for the “Best” Saddle

-The real answer to saddle sores has always rested in the intersection of anatomical fit, individual adjustment, and learning from real-world experience.
-Whether you prefer a tried-and-true classic, a modern short-nose design, or an adjustable model like BiSaddle, the right saddle is the one that respects your unique shape and riding style.
+The real answer to saddle sores has always been at the intersection of anatomical fit, individual adjustment, and learning from real-world experience.
+Whether you prefer a tried-and-true classic, a modern short-nose design, or an adjustable model like BiSaddle, the right saddle respects your unique shape and riding style.

 Back to blog